-SEVIS is an internet-based system that allows schools and the Student and Exchange Visitor Program (SEVP) -- a division of the U.S. Immigration and Customs Enforcement (ICE), which is the largest branch of the U.S. Department of Homeland Security (DHS) -- to exchange data on the visa status of international students and exchange visitors.
+SEVIS is an internet-based system that allows schools and the Student and Exchange Visitor Program (SEVP), a division of the U.S. Immigration and Customs Enforcement (ICE), which is the largest branch of the U.S. Department of Homeland Security (DHS), to exchange data on the visa status of international students and exchange visitors.
 Accurate and current information is transmitted electronically throughout an F-1 or J-1 student's academic career in the United States.
 U.S. embassies and consulates also have access to SEVIS.
-The Web site for SEVIS is: www.ice.gov/sevis.
+The website for SEVIS is: www.ice.gov/sevis.

 Role of the Global Education Office (GEO)

-Throughout your time here at Hampshire College you are expected to adhere to certain guidelines which are determined by the US Government.
-The role of the GEO is to support and inform visitors of the many regulations governing their stay here, and to act as a “middleman” for our J-1 exchange visitors.
-Hampshire’s GEO does not have the authority or the responsibility to enforce any laws.
+Throughout your time here at Hampshire College you are expected to adhere to certain guidelines that are determined by the US Government.
+The role of the GEO is to support and inform visitors of the many regulations governing their stay here, and to act as a "middleman" for our J-1 exchange visitors.
+Hampshire's GEO does not have the authority or the responsibility to enforce any laws.
 It is YOUR responsibility to maintain status in the U.S. Our ability to help exchange visitors may be limited if they do not maintain proper status.
 We may be required to notify government agencies when a scholar has violated her or his status.